LeetCode-OpenSource/vscode-leetcode/README.md

 | `leetcode.defaultLanguage` | Specify the default language used to solve the problem.
 Supported languages are: `bash`, `c`, `cpp`, `csharp`, `golang`, `java`, `javascript`, `kotlin`, `mysql`, `python`,`python3`,`ruby`,`scala`,`swift` | `N/A` |
 | `leetcode.useWsl` | Specify whether to use WSL or not | `false` |
 | `leetcode.endpoint` | Specify the active endpoint.
 Supported endpoints are: `leetcode`, `leetcode-cn` | `leetcode` |

-## Known Issues:
-- This extension will infer the current target problem according to the active editing file.
-Please do not change the file name.

 ## Release Notes